PREAMBLE AND SUMMARY

 Brazil participated actively on the Generation IV International Forum from its beginning until the conclusion of the roadmap in 2003.
 From that point on, the country became a non-active member.

-Since 2002, Brazil has been a member of the International Project on Innovative Nuclear Reactors and Fuel Cycles (INPRO), coordinated by the IAEA.
+Since 2002 Brazil has been a member of the International Project on Innovative Nuclear Reactors and Fuel Cycles (INPRO), coordinated by the IAEA.
 Brazil contributed to the project by performing two nuclear system assessment studies using INPRO methodology, and participating in three INPRO collaborative projects and some INPRO dialogue forums.
-In the past, the country also took part in the consortium for development of the IRIS (International Reactor Innovative and Secure) nuclear reactor, a small to medium power (335 MWe) integral type pressurized water reactor.
-The CNEN’s R&D institutes participated in specific design activities and some matching research.
+The country also took part in the consortium for the development of the IRIS (International Reactor Innovative and Secure) nuclear reactor, a small to medium power (335 MW(e)) integral type PWR.
+CNEN’s R&D institutes participated in specific design activities and some matching research.

 2.8.3.
 International cooperation and initiatives

 In the region, only Brazil, Argentina and Mexico have nuclear power programmes.
-Although the technological bases of the three programmes are different (HWR in Argentina, PWR in Brazil and BWR in Mexico), good cooperation in emergency planning and preparedness and safety culture are in place.
+Although the technological bases of the three programmes are different (heavy water reactors in Argentina, PWRs in Brazil and boiling water reactors in Mexico), good cooperation in emergency planning and preparedness and safety culture are in place.
 Through the IAEA technical cooperation programme, Brazil also participates in the activities for NPP newcomers or those countries that are planning to increase their existing fleet.

-Technical cooperation with the European Union, Gesellschaft für Anlagen-und Reaktorsicherheit and FORO Iberoamericano on operational and regulatory issues was established, including probabilistic safety assessment, digital instrumentation and control, new fuels, emergency preparedness, severe accident management, long term operation, Fukushima peer review, and regulatory competences in the nuclear area.
+Technical cooperation with the European Union, Gesellschaft für Anlagen- und Reaktorsicherheit (GRS) and FORO Iberoamericano on operational and regulatory issues has been established, including probabilistic safety assessment, digital I&C systems, new fuels, emergency preparedness, severe accident management, long term operation, Fukushima peer review, and regulatory competences in the nuclear area.